MichiTheGenius/YoutubeToMP3/README.md

 # YoutubeToMp3Python

 A program that converts a youtube link to a music mp3 file.
 It is written in python using the pytube module.
 It works best for Debian Linux systems because of the provided script that installs all the needed dependencies.
-But if you are able to make it work on Windows or other Linux Distributions go for it!
+But if you are able to make it work on Windows or other Linux Distributions then go for it!

 ## Usage
 1. open a terminal window